Nottingham: the Rebel City, with ‘a strange, black-souled vein of its own’

 Ingrained in the city’s soul

 Nottingham is the Rebel City.
 It has been for centuries.
-There’s something ingrained deep in our civic psyche that makes us defiant in the face of oppression and brave fighting it.
-It’s impossible to precisely put a finger on where this attitude began, but having Robin Hood, fighter of class injustice, as your most famous local character certainly helps.
-We have a tradition of opposing the establishment, inspired by Robin, but also documents like Magna Carta which prevented Robin’s famous enemy King John, and subsequent monarchs, from doing whatever they pleased.
+There’s something ingrained deep in our civic psyche that makes us defiant in the face of oppression, and brave enough to stand up and face it down.
+The spirit of folklore’s most-famous social justice champion – Robin Hood – continues to inspire modern Nottingham and its people.
+The city has a long tradition of opposing the establishment, inspired by Robin Hood, but also by documents like Magna Carta which prevented Robin’s famous enemy King John – and subsequent monarchs, from doing whatever they pleased.

 Parliaments and protesters

-During the British Civil War, we declared support for the Parliamentarian fight against Charles I and his outdated idea that kings had a divine right to rule.
-In the 18th, 19th and 20th centuries we fought in the streets and the workplace for everything from fairer food prices and political reform to better working conditions and job security.
-Feargus O’Connor and Helen Kirkpatrick Watts made Nottingham a key battleground in the national and international movements of Chartism and Women’s Suffrage respectively, while the Luddite movement, a fight for job security against falling wages, had its very beginnings here – we broke old frameworks and made our common voice heard.
+During the British Civil War, Nottingham declared support for the Parliamentarian fight against Charles I and his outdated idea that kings had a divine right to rule.
+In the 18th, 19th and 20th centuries we fought in the streets and the workplace for everything from fairer food prices and political reform, to better working conditions and job security.
+Feargus O’Connor and Helen Kirkpatrick Watts made Nottingham a key battleground in the national and international movements of Chartism and Women’s Suffrage respectively.
+The Luddite movement – a fight for job security against falling wages – had its very beginnings here.
+A far cry from the modern usage of the word ‘Luddite’, the real Luddites were rebels who broke frames to save their jobs and make their common voice heard.

 A castle atop the rock

 Our art has always reflected our rebelliousness.
-DH Lawrence, the banned author of Lady Chatterley’s Lover and The Rainbow, unapologetically flouted the law to produce some of the country’s most celebrated literature.
+D.H.
+Lawrence – the banned author of Lady Chatterley’s Lover and The Rainbow – unapologetically flouted the law to produce some of the country’s most celebrated, controversial and censored literature.
 Lord Byron and Alan Sillitoe both profoundly captured the universal sense of youthful disillusionment with authority that is still so visible in our rich youth sub-cultures.
-More recently, that persevering quality has been clear to see in the films of Shane Meadows, the breakdancing of Rock City Crew, the poetry of Panya Banjoko and the music of Out Da Ville and Sleaford Mods.
+More recently, that persevering quality has been clear to see in the films of Shane Meadows, the breakdancing of Rock City Crew, the poetry of Panya Banjoko and the visceral music of Out Da Ville and Sleaford Mods.

 The struggle continues